 After the game drive you have time to freshen up at the Kruger camp before a delicious dinner, served in the centrally located dining facility.
 Put your feet up after dinner and unwind beside the campfire under starry skies.

 Day four of the Kruger Park and Soweto Tour starts with another early morning wake up call from your safari guide.
 The day again begins with a refreshing coffee or tea before we venture out on a morning game drive in the bush.
-The morning game viewing drive is followed by brunch back at the rest camp, after which you are free to rest or enjoy Skukuza camp and its facilities.
+The morning game viewing drive is followed by brunch back at the rest camp, after which you are free to rest and enjoy the facilities at Berg-en-Dal Rest Camp.

 Day five of our safari in Kruger National Park starts bright and early so that we can enjoy one last game drive, before we leave this expansive protected area.